Normal Transformer: Extracting Surface Geometry from LiDAR Points Enhanced by Visual Semantics: Experiments

 \subsection{Data Synthesis}

 We exploit Unity 3D \cite{haas2014history} as a simulator and rendering engine to collect data.
-We first build a high-quality outdoor scene, which contains vehicles, cyclists, pedestrians, and necessary lighting configurations.
-The details are in the appendix.
+We first build a high-quality outdoor scene based on the package ``POLYGON CITY"\footnote{https://assetstore.unity.com/packages/3d/environments/urban/polygon-city-low-poly-3d-art-by-synty-95214} on Unity 3D Assert Store.
+It contains vehicles, cyclists, pedestrians, and necessary lighting configurations.
 The scene can be easily changed to others according to practical needs.
 Our efforts mainly focus on the data collection after setting up a scene.
 More specifically, we develop in the following aspects.

 \textbf{Sensors and Shaders:} The sensors we place in the simulator include a colour camera, depth camera and normal sensor.
 The depth sensor is utilised to produce LiDAR points in the latter process.
-As shown in Figure \ref{fig:sensors-loc} (a), we place these sensors on the roof of the car.
-We can render the sensor observations by developing engine shaders for the three sensors, as shown in Figure \ref{fig:shaders}.
+As shown in Fig.~\ref{fig:sensors-loc} (a), we place these sensors on the roof of the car.
+We can render the sensor observations by developing engine shaders for the three sensors, as shown in Fig.~\ref{fig:shaders}.

 \textbf{LiDAR acquisition:} We find that the LiDAR projections to the image are mostly uniform.
 Therefore we take the lower rectangular region of the image and evenly sample rays passing through the image pixels to simulate projected LiDAR points.
 Note the points are distributed evenly on the image, but not in the 3D scene.
 The density has been made comparable to that in the KITTI dataset.
-Figure \ref{fig:lidar_projection} compares the sampling of the LiDAR points between the synthetic and KITTI datasets.
+Fig.~\ref{fig:lidar_projection} compares the sampling of the LiDAR points between the synthetic and KITTI datasets.

 We then apply the designed mask to the given depth map from the sensor.
 Finally, the synthetic LiDAR scans can be obtained via inverse projection using camera intrinsic.
 Unlike other simulators, which spend a lot of time and computational cost on simulating real LiDAR using ray tracing, we simulate LiDAR directly from the depth map.